Spiritus2424/trace-coordinator/README.md

 The following properties are supported:

 - `TRACE_COORDINATOR_FILE`:  Path to the `trace-coordinator.yml` file.
 By default, it will check if the file is at the root of the project.

+For this data provider service will be augmented for managing configurations per experiment.

+## Build Trace Coordinator docker image

+Please ensure to have a [github personal access token](#authenticating-to-github-packages) before continuing.

+To build the trace-coordinator image using docker, simply run the following command from the git project top-level directory:

+    docker build -t trace-coordinator --build-arg GITHUB_USER=<YOUR_GITHUB_USER> --build-arg GITHUB_TOKEN=<YOUR_GITHUB_TOKEN> -f dockerfiles/Dockerfile.prod .

+To run the trace-coordinator docker image, simply run the following command:

+    docker run trace-coordinator

+## Benchmark

+If you want to generate benchmark for your use case, here some script available to help you.
+The description is in [README](./benchmarks/README.md).